kvnbanunu/vigenere-cipher/README.md

-# Vigenere Cipher over Network Sockets
+# Vigenere Cipher over Network Sockets Using unix/Poll

 This is a client-server application that uses network sockets for communication.